Erick Rosa: Rosa vs. Knockout

 Rosa was expected to make his first WBA Regular title defense against the former WBC Silver minimumweight titleholder Carlos Ortega on July 15, 2022, in Santo Domingo, Dominican Republic.
 The fight was called-off by Rosa's promoter Shuan Boxing only hours before it was supposed to take place.
 Rosa and his team instead accepted a title unification offer made by the IBF mini flyweight champion Daniel Valladares.
 On September 30, 2022, Rosa was ordered to face Knockout CP Freshmart in a title consolidation bout.
 On November 24, it was revealed that the pair had reached terms for a title consolidation bout.
 The fight was expected to take place on December 17, 2022, on the undercard of the Frank Martin and Michel Rivera lightweight bout.
 It was later cancelled, as Knockout wasn't able to enter the United States due to a visa issue.
 This prompted the WBA to call for a purse bid, which was won by Petchyindee Boxing Promotions with a bid of $140,000.
 The title fight was booked to take place on March 1, 2023, in Nakhon Sawan, Thailand.
 Rosa and his team were briefly detained by the Thailand immigration officials upon arrival on February 20, due to an issue over the boxer’s visa status.
 Following their release on February 21, Rosa's promoter Belgica Pena announced that they withdrew from the fight.

-The sanctioning body once again re-ordered Rosa to face Knockout in a title consolidation bout on March 16 and gave the two camps until March 28 to come to terms before a purse bid would be called, with a stipulation that the fight must be organized within 45-60 days from the time of the purse bid.
+The sanctioning body once again re-ordered Rosa to face Knockout in a title consolidation bout on March 16, 2023, and gave the two camps until March 28 to come to terms before a purse bid would be called, with a stipulation that the fight must be organized within 45-60 days from the time of the purse bid.
+They reached an agreement on March 27.
+Both sides would later default on this agreement, which forced the sanctioning body to call for a purse to be held on July 21, 2023.
+A week later however, the WBA allowed both Rosa and Knockout to pursue a non-title bout to avoid a lengthy period of inactivity.
+Rosa faced Orlando Pino on 25 August 2023, who retired from the bout at the end of the eighth round.
+Following this victory, the WBA gave Knockout and Rosa three final dates by which a title consolidation bout would have to be held: October 7, October 14 and October 19.
+Rosa vacated the championship after several failed attempts to secure a title consolidation bout.

+Light flyweight

+Rosa made his light-flyweight debut against Yudal Reyes in a WBA Gold light-flyweight championship bout.
+The contest was booked as the main event of a Triller TV broadcast event, which took place at the Centro Olímpico Juan Pablo Duarte in Santo Domingo on April 5, 2024.
+Rosa won the fight by unanimous decision, with two scorecards of 117–110 and one scorecard of 118–109 in his favor.